georgeflower/vibing-arkanoid-qum/README.md

 ## 🤝 Contributing

-This project is **100% open source** and mostlt **vibe coded** with Lovable and GitHub Claude & Co-Pilot.
+This project is **100% open source** and mostly **vibe coded** with Lovable and GitHub Claude & Co-Pilot.
 Contributions, bug reports, and feature requests are welcome!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/my-feature`)